In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 Use Instagram for visually striking, inspirational posts that will display your personality and attract new followers.
-Facebook is good for building a deeper relationship with your customers, via comments, reviews, groups, and more.
+Facebook will help you build a deeper relationship with your customers via comments, reviews, groups, and more.
 Twitter is where you announce news and join in discussions with the wider coffee community.

 Learn more about Perfect Daily Grind’s social media management services.

-Match your content to your brand: if you’re fun, keep your photos fun, too.
+Match your content to your brand: if you’re fun, keep your photos fun.
 Credit: VoxFeed

 Digital Marketing Channel #2: Blogs, Sponsored Articles, & Advertorial